TRUSTEES, MEMBERS AND SOME KEY STAFF

 System Leadership

-From the outset, ADMAT has intended to take on other schools needing support and who will join the trust.
+From it inception, ADMAT has intended to support other schools needing support and who will join the trust.
 ADMAT remains committed to improving life chances for young people living in areas of high deprivation and will continue to look for opportunities to support schools as they arise.

 ADMAT is approved to sponsor other schools.